US online food retailers make a breakthrough

 Right now, people are dying to return to life as it was, but they've experienced the convenience of online shopping, so they'll never be who they were before.
 This is a new world no matter in which direction we go.

 Springer: It's been a fascinating few months, but there's more to come.
 Traditional supermarkets just saw explosive growth.
 Coming into the pandemic, it was estimated that the $1.5 trillion spent annually on food in the U.S. was divided equally between restaurants and at-home.
 Restaurants then almost completely vanished!

 But, because the dollar share on a per-meal-basis was so different, and entertainment spending options were so curtailed (no sports, movies, travel), it wasn't like the U.S. shoppers' spending power declined.
 So, supermarkets could really go for profits and inflation passed right through for most.

 The forthcoming unwinding of all this will be a different era amid a recession and with more and more online sales.
 Food stores that survive will have to be more flexible and capable of serving shoppers in a way they want to be served.

 Maybe they will absorb cross-channel competitors like restaurant brands.
 They'll have to drive down the costs behind automation, in order to be competitive on pricing, and also support omnichannel investment.

 Read in German: 'Food-Online-Handel schafft den Durchbruch in Amerika' by Mike Dawson on page 10 of Lebensmittel Zeitung, no. 35, 29.08.2020

 N.B.
-The order of these questions has been partially changed, and some of the answers have been condensed so as to enhance readability for a non-US audience.
+The order of the above questions has been partially changed, and some of the answers have been condensed so as to enhance readability for a non-US audience.
 In case of doubt, the original statements, which are available to readers on request, pertain and shall be the only authorised version.